TillF/WASA-SED/docs/index.md

 <a name="2-2-river-module"></a>
 ### 2.2 River module

 The river routing of the original WASA model ([Güntner 2002](#guentner-2002)) bases on daily linear response functions ([Bronstert et al. 1999](#bronstert-et-al-1999)) similar to a triangular unit hydrograph.
-Its implementation does not support output in hourly resolution (only daily is produced) and sediment transport.
+Its implementation does not support output in hourly resolution (only daily is produced).
 It was extended to include a spatially semi-distributed, semi-process-based modelling approach for the modelling of water and sediment transport through the river network.
 The implemented water modelling approach is similar to the routing routines from the SWAT model (Soil Water Assessment Tool, [Neitsch et al. 2002](#neitsch-et-al-2002)) model and the SWIM model (Soil Water Integrated Modelling, [Krysanova et al. 2000](#krysanova-et-al-2000)).
 The new water routing is based on the Muskingum kinematic wave approximation.
 Suspended sediment transport and bedload is modelled using the transport capacity concept.
 The river module can be run with variable time steps.
 Transmission losses through riverbed infiltration and evaporation are accounted for.
 The main routing calculations as well as the initialisation and reading of the river input files are carried out in ```routing.f90```.
 The following sub-routines are called from ```routing.f90```:

 ```muskingum.f90```: contains the flow calculation using the Muskingum method
 1. Calculation of water volume in reach